fogbeam/Valmont-F/README.md

 ## License

 Original code provided by Fogbeam Labs is licensed under the Apache License v2.
 Data files and supporting libraries may be under separate licenses.
 See LICENSE file for more details.

+## TODO

+* add more terms to the clinical-stopwords list
+* add a "domain selector" to toggle what archive is queried and what stopword list(s) are employed
+* better tokenization of abstracts and titles, so we don't, for example, treat 'Start' and 'Start.' as different tokens and generate each as a 'b term'
+* use NLP, deep learning, etc. to do deeper semantic analysis of article text to find more meaningful connections that simple co-occurence of words
+* improve code structure to create reusable components that simplify implementing new algorithms and approaches
+* add input validation to existing controllers
+* figure out a UI experience for "drilling down" further into the results we currently return, especially for "Procedure One"